Poem: The Pleasure and Joy of an Old Friendship

 An old friend who is also a close friend is a divine favor.
 This is the kind of friend who guarantees our acceptance just the way we are, and shares our joys as well as our sorrows.
 Everyone deserves a close friend; and every close friend deserves some appreciation.

 The following poem expresses my appreciation for all those who have shared a close friendship with me at any time in my life.
 Most have moved on, but the impact of a wholesome friendship always remain.
 The celebrations, the stories, the laughter as well as the difficulties we shared contributed to our survival then and now.
-Long live our old friends!
+Long live each of our old friends!

 If these lines are appropriate expressions for any of the close friendships which you, my readers enjoy, please feel free to use them.
 Also, enjoy the "old friends" quotes after the poem.